perceiving/old-conference-site/distance.md

 Decisions by the end of February.
 We have only a limited number of spaces for invited speakers, and will try to cover or at least subsidise reasonable travel and accommodation expenses for them.

 For further information, please contact one of the conference organisers, Maarten Steenhagen (maarten.steenhagen@uantwerpen.be) and Winnie Sung (whcsung@ntu.edu.sg).

+_This page was updated on March 7th with an adjustment to the conference's programme._